 Employers will welcome this ruling, but should also remain vigilant as this decision doesn’t rule out the possibility that a successful claim for a data breach caused by a rogue employee could be brought in the future.
 The Supreme Court was clear that liability will attach to an employer if the employee’s actions were considered to be closely connected to their role.
 Also, in this case the lower courts had not found any fault on Morrison’s security measures in connection with the breach, and the case turned solely on the employee’s actions.
 Had Morrison’s not ensured a sufficient level of security was in place to safeguard its personal data, the outcome could have been quite different.
 Employers, therefore, need to put in place robust internal measures to help maintain the confidentiality of personal data (including training and explaining the impact of data breaches, not only on the employer but on employees themselves) and ensuring appropriate security for the earliest possible detection of a data leak.

-Goodwin’s Chambers and Legal 500 ranked Privacy & Cybersecurity practice offers a fully integrated, multi-disciplinary approach to clients’ data protection needs.
+Goodwin’s Chambers and Legal 500 ranked Data, Privacy and Cybersecurity practice offers a fully integrated, multi-disciplinary approach to clients’ data protection needs.
 One of the longest-standing of any Am Law 50 firm, our global team is uniquely positioned to provide the most innovative solutions to guide clients through the collection, use, processing and protection of their most sensitive information.
 Our senior lawyers include a former Chief Privacy Officer of the U.S. Department of Homeland Security in the Obama Administration and Legal 500 Recommended Lawyer; a Legal 500 “Leading Lawyer;” and a “Next Generation Lawyer” in Cyber Law and Data Breach Response, as well as three other; Legal 500 Cyber Law ranked partners; several former federal prosecutors; and multiple GDPR, CCPA, FTC, HIPAA, and COPPA experts.
 We have handled hundreds of data breaches, including high-profile, global incidents involving everything from ransomware to nation-state attacks; have advised on over 700 public and private transactions in the last year alone; and have designed strategic privacy, information security and compliance programs for startups, global enterprises, and everything in between.
 We have litigated landmark privacy cases and defended against class action and government enforcement actions brought by the FTC, OCR/HHS, state attorneys general and regulators across the globe.